Skip to Content

 Do I Have to File a Police Report for a Bicycle Accident in Atlanta?

 Georgia law requires you to report accidents involving injuries or significant property damage.
-Filing a police report after a bicycle accident in Atlanta creates an official record and supports your compensation claim.
+Filing a police report creates an official record and supports your compensation claim.

 Can I Recover Compensation If I Wasn’t Wearing a Helmet?